Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPdfOutputIntent-swap-f.rst

     :status: todo
     :pysig: 3efe8b4ba648911423848db11b1b1d10
     :realsig: (QPdfOutputIntent&)
-    :digest: 21d20d04a01495a2edf96ba28fb336d9
+    :digest: fc83ec9ec740f4459a362892d97c4acf

-Swaps the output intent *other* with this output intent.
+Swaps this output intent with *other*.
 This operation is very fast and never fails.